Operations

 We have recently experimented with cutting the contract step in our affiliate program, as less experienced creators have more questions usually and the time spent on affiliates often doesn't lead to greater results.
 So we've tried to cut time here and make the program more cost-efficient.

-3: When you’re having a probation period for influencers
+3: When you’re in a trial period with a new influencer

 Short-term influencer collaborations might be A-OK with just a written agreement instead of a full-blown influencer contract.

 Take Deeper Sonar.
-They work with every creator for three months before onboarding them for a long-term partnership.
+They work with every creator on a shorter trial period before onboarding them for a long-term partnership.
 During this time, they examine whether a creator is responsible and whether they can create valuable content.

 Valeriia Chemerys, Head of Media Partnerships at the company, says they don’t make a contract for this trial period: